 Tottenham v United: Your guide to the game

-After beginning our pre-season tour with games in Australia and Singapore, Manchester United's fourth friendly match sees us take on Premier League rivals Tottenham Hotspur in Shanghai.
+After three wins out of three in Australia and Singapore, Manchester United's fourth pre-season game pits us against Premier League rivals Tottenham Hotspur in Shanghai.

 As we count down to the game, here’s the key information you need to know…